 You probably don’t know it, but there is a law controlling rent prices of most “Houses for Rent” in the Philippines.
 Did you know that this law forbids a landlord from arbitrarily increasing the monthly rent charged to a house?

-Housing rentals are covered by the Philippines’ Rent Control Act of 2009, a law intended to protect millions of Filipinos renting houses.
+Housing rentals are covered by the Philippines’ Rent Control Act of 2009, a law which may not be familiar to most renters in the Philippines but actually has been approved and in effect in the country since 2009.
+This “Rent Control Law” is essentially intended to protect millions of Filipino renters nationwide.

 - (a) in Metro Manila with monthly rent between one peso (P1.00) and ten thousand pesos (P10,000) per month; and